Skip to main content

 Skip table of contents

-Connect to Cloudaware CMDB API using Connected App with OAuth 2.0 Client Credentials Flow
+Connect to Cloudaware CMDB API using Connected App with OAuth 2.0 Client Credentials Flow (legacy)

 This article explains how to configure a connected app using OAuth 2.0 Client Credentials Flow for Cloudaware CMDB API access.
+Connected apps are a legacy feature.
+It is recommended to use External Client Apps.

 Prerequisites